High Littleton and its hamlet Hallatrow are located in the unitary authority of Bath and North East Somerset and straddle both the A39 and A37.

 In the words of one of its most famous inhabitants, William SMITH, father of English Geology "my residence was most singular, it being nearer to three cities than any other place in Britain: it is 10 miles from Bath, 10 from Bristol and 12 from Wells.”

-For over 15 years Michael Browning researched the history of High Littleton parish.
+For over 15 years Michael Browning researched the history of High Littleton parish and transcribed many of the parish records.
 This web site has been built around much of the fruits of his labours and should be of benefit to both family and local historians.

 In October 2009, much of Michael Browning's archive was donated to Radstock Museum.
 To make an appointment to visit the research room email email@example.com with details of what you would like to research, or call the museum on 01761 437722.